apache/flink/docs/content/docs/deployment/metric_reporters.md

  All reporters documented on this page are available by default.

 You can write your own `Reporter` by implementing the `org.apache.flink.metrics.reporter.MetricReporter` interface.
 If the Reporter should send out reports regularly you have to implement the `Scheduled` interface as well.
+Be careful that `report()` method must not block for a significant amount of time, and any reporter needing more time should instead run the operation asynchronously.
 By additionally implementing a `MetricReporterFactory` your reporter can also be loaded as a plugin.

 ## Identifiers vs. tags